Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Have you ever postponed home repairs, renovations, or DIY projects because you lacked the tools, the budget to buy them, or the time to search for them?
-By contrast, your nearby neighbors often have tools they rarely use, just taking up space.

 How can I facilitate safe and efficient interactions between neighbours interested in renting or lending tools?